 Step 7: New Student Orientation

 New students must complete an orientation session.
 All new students should complete New Student Orientation prior to the start date of their first semester.
 The orientation provides information about key services and programs for first year students and helps to establish a foundation for success in the campus community.

 Step 8: Advising

 Meet with an academic advisor.
 Your advisor name and office location is located on your counseling summary form.
 Your adviser will review your program of study, career goals, and suggest courses for the upcoming term.
 Make your appointment with your advisor on Appointment-plus.

-Prepare for your advising session by reviewing the Advising Syllabus.
+Prepare for your advising session by reviewing the Academic Advising homepage.

 Step 9: Registration